 Continually evolving impacts on the global oil and gas industry resulting from COVID-19 and the public health containment measures implemented worldwide have resulted in significantly reduced global oil demand with oil prices experiencing record low levels during the second quarter of 2020.
-CES remains extremely cautious with its 2020 outlook and expects significantly reduced upstream activity across North America, reduced production levels, deferred completions, downward pressure on margins, and some customers potentially experiencing formal restructurings and bankruptcies.
-The high level of uncertainty surrounding the magnitude and duration of this downturn has resulted in customers announcing material reductions to their capital spending and shutting in existing production, therefore resulting in a corresponding reduction in demand for the Company's products and services.
+CES remains cautious with its 2020 outlook and expects significantly reduced upstream activity across North America, reduced production levels, deferred completions, downward pressure on margins, further industry consolidation, and some customers potentially experiencing formal restructurings and bankruptcies.
+The high level of uncertainty surrounding the magnitude and duration of this downturn has resulted in customers announcing material reductions to their capital spending and temporarily shutting in existing production, therefore resulting in a corresponding reduction in demand for the Company's products and services.
 Although several producers have started bringing shut-in production back on-stream, CES has undertaken significant steps to rationalize its cost structure and will take additional appropriate actions as necessary.
-During the second quarter of 2020, CES applied for and received funding from the Canadian Federal Government's CEWS program thereby mitigating further personnel reductions while we navigate through this downturn.
-During the three months ended June 30, 2020, the Company qualified for the CEWS program and recognized \$6.3 million as a reduction to wage expense with \$3.3 million and \$3.0 million allocated to cost of sales and general and administrative expenses, respectively.
-Further, in a July 17, 2020 news release from the Government of Canada, it was announced that the CEWS program would be extended until December 19, 2020.
-While details regarding the program require further clarification, CES expects to participate in the program through to the end of the year.
+During the second and third quarters of 2020, CES applied for and received funding from the Canadian Federal Government's CEWS program, recognizing an aggregate benefit of \$11.8 million, thereby mitigating further personnel reductions while we navigate through this downturn.
+Further, in the September 23, 2020 Throne Speech from the Government of Canada, it was announced that the CEWS program would be extended until June 2021.
+While details regarding the program require further clarification, CES expects to continue to participate in the program through the duration of its extension as applicable.

-CES believes it will benefit from its consumables business model and its ability to maintain a prudent cost structure in this low oil price environment.
+CES believes it will benefit from its asset light, consumables business model and its ability to maintain a prudent cost structure in this low oil price environment.
 CES' counter cyclical leverage model allows the Company to remain resilient despite expected declines in industry activity.
-During the 2015-2016 downturn, CES saw a reduction in Working Capital Surplus of \$152.7 million from December 31, 2014 to June 30, 2016, and was able to reduce Total Debt outstanding, fully pay down the Senior Facility, and grow cash balances through the end of Q2 2016 to \$111.1 million.
-During the second quarter of 2020, CES harvested \$103.7 million of working capital reducing the Senior Facility from a net draw of \$92.9 million as at March 31, 2020 to a net draw of \$0.3 million as at June 30, 2020.
-Currently, the Company's Senior Facility is undrawn and the Company has a net cash balance of \$40.0 million as working capital harvest has continued in Q3 2020.
+During the 2015-2016 downturn, CES experienced a reduction in Working Capital Surplus of \$152.7 million from December 31, 2014 to June 30, 2016, and was able to reduce Total Debt outstanding, fully pay down the Senior Facility, and grow cash balances through the end of Q2 2016 to \$111.1 million.
+From Q1 2020 to Q3 2020, CES has again demonstrated its financial resiliency with positive Funds Flow from Operations, and a \$133.7 million working capital harvest resulting in an undrawn and fully accessible Senior Facility and a positive net cash balance of \$29.4 million as at September 30, 2020.
+Currently, the Company's Senior Facility continues to remain undrawn and the Company has a net cash balance of \$23.0 million.